 While organizing even one show a year can be enough to occupy one’s days, Danielle and Bob make time in their days running Vintage Productions.
 Open by appointment, it is full of vintage clothing such as military uniforms, as well as suits and dresses, work clothes and any duds worn in days of the past.
 The shop, as well as the show, attracts collectors, but also the fashion elite.
 Representatives from designers such as Polo, Abercrombie & Fitch, Tom Ford, and others come to the shop to study and purchase military uniforms that inspire today’s collections.

 Outside of the show, both Chatts are collectors as well, and the Vintage Productions web site features items from the collection.
 Bob is involved with The American Society of Military Insignia Collectors (ASMIC) and works with the patch collecting group.

 For her part, Danielle has started to buy a small token at each show as simple but personal gifts for her mother.
-This began as the West Coast Historical Militaria Show always takes place on the Friday and Saturday of Mother’s Day weekend.
+This began as the West Coast Historical Militaria Show and has traditionally taken place on the Friday and Saturday of Mother’s Day weekend.
 This has become a tradition, and the simple gifts have included sweetheart jewelry, and jewelry made from military medals, as well as other interesting pieces found on the tables at the Fairplex show.

 In addition, Danielle explains that she now collects military Christmas and greeting cards, while her collection also includes postcards and other wartime correspondence.